Ingredients

 1. In a medium bowl, add flour, baking soda, baking powder, cream of tartar and salt.
 Give that a quick mix to ensure everything is well incorporated.

 2. Using a stand mixer with paddle attachment (or hand mixer), mix the butter, crisco, granulated sugar and powdered sugar on low/medium speed.
 We want the mix to become light and fluffy.
-Add the egg and vanilla extract.
+Add the egg, vanilla and almond extracts.
 Mix on low until everything is combined.

 3. Slowly add the dry ingredients as you run the mixer on low.
 Add the sour cream and mix again.
 The dough should start to come together as you mix. (*Note: if you are using a hand mixer, you might need to use a rubber spatula to bring everything together.
 We are looking for the dough to come together into the shape of a rough ball.)

-4. Using your hands, divide the dough into 8 large cookies or 16 smaller cookies. (*Note, these are supposed to be big and thick cookies) Place cookies on a baking sheet lined with parchment paper.
+4. Using your hands, divide the dough into 16 cookies (Note: Cookies should weigh ~50 grams or 1.5-2 ounces.
+Depending on how you measured ingredients, weight can vary).
+Place cookies on a baking sheet lined with parchment paper.
 Using a measuring cup, press down on each ball to flatten, but also create a crater within the cookies (these craters are to help hold the pudding).
 At this point I like to cover the cookie dough with plastic wrap and chill them in the fridge for at least 12 hours.
 If you are looking to bake right away, pop the cookies (uncovered) in the fridge for at least 30 minutes so that they can firm up and rest.

 5. (*Note: cookies should be cold when placed in the oven) Preheat oven to 350.
-Remove cookies from the fridge and immediately divide them, we want to bake 3-4 cookies per baking sheet.
-If baking smaller cookies, bake for about 8-10 minutes (or until cookies are not greasy looking on top).
-If baking larger cookies, bake for about 11-13 minutes.
+We want to bake 3-4 cookies per baking sheet.
+If baking 16 cookies, bake for about 8-10 minutes (or until cookies are not greasy looking ).
 Please note, ovens do vary.
 We are looking for non greasy cookies and no browning on the edges.
 Remove cookies from oven and allow them to cool while you make the filling.
 Note, you can leave the cookies on the baking sheet to cool.

 6. For the pudding filling, we only need half of what the pudding instructions/recipe calls for.
 Mix the banana pudding and milk according to package instructions.
 Once mixed, cover pudding with plastic wrap then place in fridge to chill while you make your whipped cream.